yonebayashi/DemoApp/README.md

-# DemoApp
+# Social Media Dashboard

 ## About

-A social media dashboard using single page application with this [API](https://jsonplaceholder.typicode.com/)
+A single page application to simulate a social media dashboard using this [API](https://jsonplaceholder.typicode.com).
+Developed with ReactJS.

 ## Running it
 - `npm install`